Passive FTP workaround for Plesk’s proftpd

 Valid for Plesk 7.5.

-4 responses to “Passive FTP workaround for Plesk’s proftpd”
+7 thoughts on “Passive FTP workaround for Plesk’s proftpd

 /sbin/modprobe ip_conntrack_ftp.